anthonytang/Roommate-Matcher/README.md

 # Roommate Matcher

-A Next.js + Prisma + Celery/Redis application to help students find their ideal roommates by answering a short survey and ranking question categories.
-The app precomputes pairwise similarity scores in the background and presents each user’s top 10 best matches.
+A Next.js + GraphQL + Prisma + MySQL + Celery/Redis application to help students find their ideal roommates by answering a short survey and ranking question categories.
+The app precomputes weighted cosine similarity scores in the background and presents each user’s top 10 best matches.

 ---